 The song discusses how far the world has come since Martin Luther King Jr.’s death as well as America’s history of racial tensions with its black citizens.

-The title track from J. Cole’s fourth studio album, “For Your Eyez Only” is arguably the best song on the project thanks to its soft beat and personal lyrics about life as a black man in America.
+The title track from the artist’s fourth studio album, “For Your Eyez Only” is arguably one of the best J. Cole songs on the project thanks to its soft beat and personal lyrics about life as a black man in America.

 The song reflects his growth over the years both musically and personally while remaining one of his most popular songs among fans who love it for its unapologetic lyrics.